-People coming by to ask you questions and assess your poster and your ability to present.
+People will be coming by to ask you questions and assess your poster and your ability to present.
 Practice delivering an elevator style pitch (with minimal jargon) that includes a brief intro to the topic and why we should care.
-In few minutes, be able to outline your overall project, including what you did, what you found and what it means.
+Remember that your audience may not have a background in what you are presenting.
+In a few minutes, be able to outline your overall project, including what you did, what you found and what it means.
 Be ready to answer questions, particularly about what you might do differently if you had more resources (e.g., time, equipment, money) and what the next steps might be in this line of questioning.
 If relevant, briefly describe any possible future directions for the work.